-- \P_1 · A decidable language \mathcal{L}D is any language in which every sentence has a meaning.
+- $\P_1 \cdot A$ decidable language $\mathcal{L}D$ is any language in which every sentence has a meaning.
 In other words, there are not paradoxes in decidable languages, where a paradox is a sentence that never reaches a meaning, because its calculation gets stuck in an infinite loop.
-While in finitary languages the number of operations for mixing meanings is finite, in decidable languages this condition is released. - \P_2 .
-The language implemented by a reverse Polish notation arithmetic calculator, or RPNA language for short, is a decidable language that is not finitary.
+While in finitary languages the number of operations in a sentence is bounded, in decidable languages this condition is released. - ¶2 · The language implemented by a reverse Polish notation arithmetic calculator, or RPNA language for short, is a decidable language that is not finitary.